Eucalyptus codonocarpa

+Description

-DescriptionEucalyptus codonocarpa is a slender mallee that typically grows to a height of 6 m and forms a lignotuber.
+Eucalyptus codonocarpa is a slender mallee that typically grows to a height of 6 m and forms a lignotuber.
 The bark is smooth, grey, yellow or brownish and there are sometimes ribbons of shed bark hanging from the upper branches.
 The leaves on young plants and on coppice regrowth are arranged in opposite pairs near the ends of the stems, linear to narrow lance-shaped, 65-140 mm long, 10-20 mm wide and glossy green.
 Adult leaves are arranged alternately, the same glossy green on both sides, lance-shaped to slightly curved, 65-150 mm long and 10-20 mm wide on a petiole 5-20 mm long.
 The flower buds are arranged in groups of three or seven on an unbranched peduncle 4-10 mm long, the individual buds on a pedicel 1-4 mm long.
 Mature buds are club-shaped, 5-6 mm long and 3-4 mm wide with a rounded to flattened and warty operculum.
 Flowering occurs from March to June and the flowers are white.
 The fruit is a woody, bell-shaped capsule 5-8 mm long and 6-9 mm wide, with the valves below the rim.